Approximating a Diffusion by a Hidden Markov Model: Resolvents and Jump-Process Approximations

 \section{Resolvents and Jump-Process Approximations}

 We begin in this section with an approximation of the process $\bfPhi$ by a pure jump-process denoted $\bfPhi^\kappa$, evolving on the state space $\state$.
 The fixed constant $\kappa>0$ denotes the jump rate.
-The jump times $\{\tau_i : i\ge 0\}$ define an undelayed Poisson process: $\tau_0=0$, and the increments are i.i.d.\ with exponential distribution and mean $\kappa^{-1}$.
+The jump times $\{\tau_i : i\ge 0\}$ define a Poisson process: \archive{Reviewer doesn't know what undelayed means, and I don't want to define it} $\tau_0=0$, and the increments are i.i.d.\ with exponential distribution and mean $\kappa^{-1}$.
 At the time of the $i$th jump we have $\Phi^\kappa(\tau_i)\sim \kappa R_\kappa(x,\varble)$, given that $\Phi^\kappa(\tau_{i-1}) =x$.
-This process is Markov, with generator, \be \clD_\kappa \eqdef\kappa[- I +\kappa R_\kappa ]. \ee Throughout this section it is assumed that $\lll R_\kappa\lll_v<\infty $, with $v$ being continuous, with compact sublevel sets.
+This process is Markov, with generator, \be \clD_\kappa \eqdef\kappa[- I +\kappa R_\kappa ]. \ee This is the generator for the Markov process used in the proof of the Hille-Yosida theorem in \cite{rogers-williams:I}.

+Throughout this section it is assumed that $\lll R_\kappa\lll_v<\infty $, with $v$ being continuous, with compact sublevel sets.
 Hence the generator $\clD_\kappa$ also has finite norm.
-Before considering the relationship between $\bfPhi^\kappa$ and $\bfPhi$, we first review some background on Markov processes, diffusions, and their resolvents.
+This is justified by the following proposition, whose proof may be found in the Appendix.
+The following drift condition is a relaxation of (DV3),